varya/varya.github.com/src/documents/posts/image-diffs-with-git/index_en.html.md

 ---

 My first task for new projects is to create a git repository.
-Wether it is a new app, or conference slides, or even an article, I prefer to keep everything in Git.
+Whether it is a new app, or conference slides, or even an article, I prefer to keep everything in Git.
 It is an excellent tool, and, personally, I enjoy its command line interface.